XpiritBV/UnitTesting/tdd_katas/tdd_kata4.md

 ## Tasks & specifications

-1. The game engine should throw a `NotSupportedException` once `Move` is called for the 10th time.
+1. The game engine should throw a `MaximumMovesExceededException` once `Move` is called for the 10th time.

-2. The `Move` method of the game engine should return a warning message (e.g. `$"Incorrect move by player {playerMark}"`) when a player makes a move to a position that is already used.
+2. The `Move` method of the game engine should throw a `MoveNotAllowedException` when a player makes a move to a position that is already used.

 3. The game engine should not throw an exception when a player makes incorrect moves and the total number of moves is greater than 9.